Kasperfred/Machine-Learning-Glossary/readme.md

 # Machine Learning Glossary

-A collection of useful definitions of commonly used machine learning terms.
+A collection of commonly used machine learning terms, and their meaning.
 The definitions are in yaml format and are found in the `definitions.yml` file.

 The definitions follow the schema: